bhackel/YTTapToSeek/README.md

 YTMainAppVideoPlayerOverlayViewController *mainAppController = [self.delegate valueForKey:@"_delegate"];
 ```
 This line creates a variable of name mainAppController of type `YTMainAppVideoPlayerOverlayViewController*`.
 It first accesses the `delegate` property of `self`, then it calls the `valueForKey` method on that object with the parameter `@"_delegate"`.

+#### Stuff
+This is a note from a bit later in development.
+I found out that the general idea is to use keyForValue for any IVar, and to use dot notation with @interface with @property declarations for any @property variable.